 A closer look at the battle for survival in the Premier League

-The battle for Premier League survival is fast approaching the point of no return with only one place remaining after the latest round of fixtures.
+The scramble for Premier League survival appears to be a three-horse race between Leeds, Burnley and Everton after the latest round of fixtures.

-Watford will join Norwich in next season’s Sky Bet Championship as a result of Saturday’s 1-0 defeat at Crystal Palace, but with Aston Villa, Brentford and Newcastle all nine points clear of the bottom three and effectively, if not yet mathematically safe, the field for the final push is now taking shape.
+Watford and Norwich will play in the Sky Bet Championship next season and the final relegation place could all but be decided on Sunday if Leeds lose at home to Brighton and other results go against them.

-Here, the PA news agency takes a look at the runners and riders.
+Here, the PA news agency looks at four clubs who are not yet mathematically safe.

 Southampton